Stavnsbånd

-The stavnsbånd was a serfdom-like institution introduced in Denmark in 1733 in accordance with the wishes of estate owners and the military.
-It bonded men between the ages of 14 and 36 to live on the estate where they were born.
-It was possible, however, to purchase a pass releasing one from this bondage.
-So, in practice, estate owners and their sons were not particularly bonded to live on their estates.
+The stavnsbånd (lit. 'home-bondage') was a serfdom-like institution introduced in Denmark in 1733 which existed in some form until 1800.
+It bonded men between certain ages to live on the estate where they were born.
+It was possible, however, to purchase a pass from the landowner releasing one from this bondage.
+Thus, in practice, estate owners and their sons were not typically bound to live on their estates, but young laborers were unable to leave.